Know in one minute about French tarragon plant

 This plant doesn’t like intense temperatures over 90 degrees Fahrenheit and high humidity.

 To protect the root from cold, this plant needs mulching around the base of the plant.
-This process keeps the moisture near the surface of the plant and to discourage root rot.
+This process keeps the moisture near the surface of the plant and discourages root rot.

 Prune the French tarragon plants in early spring are necessary to remove old leaves, encourage new growth, and keep branches strong.